qilingframework/rtfd.io/docs/coverage.md

 ./qltool run -f examples/rootfs/x8664_efi/bin/TcgPlatformSetupPolicy --rootfs examples/rootfs/x8664_efi --coverage-format drcov --coverage-file TcgPlatformSetupPolicy.cov
 ```

-### Extending the framework to support additional coverage formats
+### Extending the plugin to support additional coverage formats

-Currently the framework is only capable of omitting code coverage files which comply to the 'drcov' format used by the DynamoRIO [tool of the same name](https://dynamorio.org/dynamorio_docs/page_drcov.html).
+Currently the plugin is only capable of omitting code coverage files which comply to the 'drcov' format used by the DynamoRIO [tool of the same name](https://dynamorio.org/dynamorio_docs/page_drcov.html).
-If you wish to extend the framework by adding support for new coverage formats, please follow these steps:
+If you wish to extend the plugin by adding support for new coverage formats, please follow these steps:

 - Create a new source module under the `coverage\formats` directory.
 - Make the new format "discoverable" by adding its name to the `__all__` list in `coverage\__init__.py`